-As of March 26, 2023, our portfolio of owned patents and patent applications consists of seven families that protect our technology, including 146 issued patents, including utility and composition of matter patents, five patent applications that have been allowed, 10 pending patent applications in the United States, Canada, China, Europe, Japan, Israel, the Eurasian Patent Organization, India, Mexico, New Zealand, the Philippines, Singapore, South Korea and Thailand and one published Patent Cooperation Treaty, or PCT, application.
+As of March 6, 2024, our portfolio of owned patents and patent applications consists of eight families that protect our technology, including 153 issued patents, including utility and composition of matter patents, two patent applications that have been allowed, and 19 pending patent applications in the United States, Canada, China, Europe, Japan, Israel, the Eurasian Patent Organization, Hong-Kong, India, Mexico, New Zealand, the Philippines, Singapore, South Korea and Thailand.
 We cannot offer any assurances about which, if any, patents will issue, the breadth of any such patent or whether any issued patents will be found invalid and unenforceable or will be threatened by third parties.
 Any successful opposition to these patents or any other patents owned by or licensed to us after patent issuance could deprive us of rights necessary for the successful commercialization of any product candidates that we may develop.
 Further, if we encounter delays in regulatory approvals, the period of time during which we could market a product candidate under patent protection could be reduced.